saurabh947/AIFactChecker/README.md

 ## 🙏 Acknowledgments

 - Built with modern web technologies
-- Powered by leading AI providers
+- Powered by leading AI providers (OpenAI, Google AI, Perplexity)
+- YouTube integration powered by Supadata
 - Designed for privacy and security
 - Created for the community

 ---

 **Note**: This extension is for educational and informational purposes.
 Always verify important information through multiple sources and consult experts when needed.
+The YouTube fact-checking feature requires a valid Supadata API key to function.